johan-fe/jmeter_ssh_maxi_plugin/jmeter-ssh-sampler/README.md

 ### SSH Send Command Via Exec Channel On Named SSH Connection

 1. ensure the SSH Open Named Connection is executed before this sampler
-2. fill in the persisten shh connection name
+2. fill in the persistent SSH connection name
 3. fill in the command to execute over the exec channel
 4. fill in parameters e.g. to for stderr